Essential graded algebra over polynomial rings with real exponents: Essential submodules via density in socles

 \section{Essential submodules via density in socles}

 Given a closed cogenerator of~$\cM$, there is an obvious submodule of~$\cM$ containing the socle element, namely the submodule generated by the cogenerator itself.
 In contrast, open cogenerators are not elements of~$\cM$ itself.
 How, then, do cogenerators detect injectivity in Theorem~\ref{t:injection}?
 Each cogenerator must still yield a submodule to witness the injectivity, because injectivity means there is no actual submodule of~$\cM$ that goes to~$0$.
 The cogenerator merely indicates the presence of such a submodule, rather than being an element of it.
 This section reconstructs an honest submodule around each cogenerator.
 It requires much of the theory in earlier sections.
-As a consequence, a submodule $\cM' \subseteq \cM$ is an essential submodule precisely when the socle of~$\cM'$ is dense in that of~$\cM$ (Theorem~\ref{t:essential-submodule}).
+As a consequence, a submodule $\cM' \subseteq \cM$ is an essential submodule precisely when the socle of~$\cM'$ is dense in that of~$\cM$ (Theorem~\ref{t:essential-submodule}), the goal of this section and a main result of the paper.

 More precisely, the $\sigma$-vicinities in Proposition~\ref{p:sigma-nbd-cogen} transfer cogenerators back into honest submodules; they are, in that sense, the reverse of Definition~\ref{d:atop-sigma}.
 In fact this transference of cogenerators into submodules works not merely for indicator quotients but for arbitrary modules with finite downset hulls, as in Theorem~\ref{t:essential-submodule}.
 The key is the generalization of $\sigma$-vicinities to arbitrary downset-finite modules.